NETT: Solving Inverse Problems with Deep Neural Networks: A data driven regularizer for NETT

 In this section we present a framework for constructing a trained neural network regularizer $\reg(\Wo, \edot)$ of the form \eqref{eq:cnn2}.
-The proposed network $\NN(\Wo, \edot)$ has the form of an auto-encoder.
 Additionally, we develop a strategy for network training and minimizing the NETT functional.